The First-Clue Method: How One Hint Can Open an Entire Subject

 - A detail that feels interesting or confusing

 Instead of ignoring the clue or rushing past it, you pause and ask, “What can this lead me to?”
+The clue gives your learning direction before you try to understand the whole topic.

-A Small Clue Makes a Big Topic Less Scary
+Why a Small Clue Makes a Big Topic Less Scary

 Big subjects can feel overwhelming because they contain too many parts at once.
 Science has terms, diagrams, laws, and experiments.
 History has dates, people, places, causes, and effects.
 Math has formulas, steps, symbols, and patterns.

+A first clue narrows the field.
 Instead of thinking, “I need to understand the entire lesson,” you think, “Let me follow this one hint first.”
+That small shift makes learning feel possible.

 Why One Hint Can Lead to Deeper Understanding